HB-3529

 Plain Language

-Businesses using AI systems in Illinois must publish a publicly accessible compliance report on their website explaining how they comply with the five AI governance principles.
-The report must include information on system design, key design decisions (including testing metrics), training data, risk mitigation strategies, and any impact assessments conducted.
-It must be written in a two-tier format: plain language for general audiences and a more detailed version for specialized audiences who may need to evaluate or challenge the system.
-The report must be updated annually and whenever significant changes are made to the AI system — such as algorithm modifications, substantial data input changes, or shifts in operational context — with additional triggering events to be defined by Department rulemaking.
-Applies only to businesses with 10 or more employees.
+Businesses using AI systems in Illinois must publish on their official website a public report explaining how they comply with the five AI governance principles.
+The report must be updated annually and whenever significant changes are made to the AI system — such as algorithm modifications, substantial changes to data inputs, or shifts in operational context.
+The report must cover system design, key design decisions (including testing metrics), training data, risk mitigation strategies, and any impact assessments conducted.
+It must be written in two tiers: plain language for the general public and a more detailed version for specialized audiences who may need to challenge the system's outputs.
+The Department of Innovation and Technology will adopt rules to specify additional triggers for updates and further report requirements.
+Applies only to businesses with 10 or more employees (Section 25).

 Statutory Text